rigdev/docs/docs/examples/database.md

 - An endpoint `vote` which votes on which of the two cakes (`Images`) is best.
 This will update the ELO rating of those two `Images`.
 - An endpoint `listImages` which dumps the collection of all images

 Each of these endpoints is served by a unique database query.
-We'll encapsulate these queries in a `Repository` interface so we can easily add support for a Postgres backing instead of MongoDB
+We'll encapsulate these queries in a `Repository` interface so we can easily add support for other databases once we support it

 ```go title="main.go"
 type Repository interface {